jhpyle/docassemble/_docs/functions.md

 {% include side-by-side.html demo="set-logo-title" %}

-For more information about parts of the page, see the documentation for the [`metadata` initial block].
+For information about other ways to set defaults for different parts of the screens during interviews, see the [screen parts] section.

 ## <a name="session_tags"></a>session_tags()